-STAR-FS is aimed at UK regulated financial services organisations that are in the next tier down from those targeted through CBEST.
+STAR-FS is aimed at UK regulated financial services organisations that are in the next tier down from those targeted through through CBEST.
 STAR-FS has been created to provide a higher level of assurance to stakeholders for these organisations that cyber resiliency capabilities are effective and working.

 CREST developed the STAR-FS framework to deliver controlled bespoke, intelligence-led cyber security testing relevant to this size of organisation, which accurately replicates cybersecurity threats to critical assets.